wyolum/TouchSelfie/README.md

 sudo update-alternatives --config x-www-browser
 ```

-## Install google credentials
+### Install google credentials

+You can now use the `setup_credentials.sh` script to guide you through the credentials retrieval and installation.

-This application is able to send emails from your google account and upload picture in a Google Photos album
+Now, for a bit of background: this application is able to send emails from your google account and upload picture in a Google Photos album

 For this to work, you will need:
 - One google account